 This programme aims to advance practice through facilitating the individual’s capability to extend their competence to advanced practitioner level through education, clinical experience and support from a Designated Supervising Medical Practitioner (DSMP).

-In addition to the Advanced Clinical Practice Portfolio, students are required to undertake the core module ‘Approaches, designs and methods for research and health improvement’, plus 3 optional modules of their choice, from a defined menu of available modules (see below).
+In addition to the Advanced Clinical Practice Portfolio, students are required to undertake the core Research plus 3 optional modules of their choice, from a defined menu of available modules (see below).

-Students are required to complete 3,150 hours of associated practice.
-During the clinically focused hours students will be under direct and/or indirect supervision by their allocated DSMP or a designated Advanced Practitioner.
+Students are required to complete a minimum of 1200 hours of associated practice.
+During the clinically focused hours students will be under direct and/or indirect supervision by their allocated DSMP or a designated Advanced Practitioner/Medical Practitioner.

-Assessments used within the programme relate to the measurement of professional, academic and clinical practice, and will include written work such as reflective narratives, Objective Structured Clinical Assessments (OSCA’s), situational analyses, case study analysis, oral/ teaching presentations, seminars, project work and completion of the Advanced Clinical Practice Portfolios.
+Assessments used within the programme relate to the measurement of professional, academic and clinical practice, and will include written work such as reflective narratives, Objective Structured Clinical Examinations (OSCE’s) situational analyses, case study analysis, oral/ teaching presentations, seminars, project work and completion of the Advanced Clinical Practice Portfolios (competencies).

-In addition to the group discussions provided, each student will have the opportunity for a minimum of one individual tutorial per module and five per Advanced Clinical Practice Portfolio module with their academic supervisor.
+In addition to the group discussions provided, each student will have the opportunity for five individual tutorials per Advanced Clinical Practice Portfolio module with their academic supervisor.
 The DSMP will support the completion of the Advanced Clinical Practice Portfolio.